readthedocs/website/content/posts/read-the-docs-loves-ruby.md

 We are happy to announce that **support for Ruby is now available** as an option for our pre-defined building tools ([`build.tools`](https://docs.readthedocs.io/en/stable/config-file/v2.html#build-tools)).
-Now, projects requiring Ruby to build their documentation are officially supported on Read the Docs 🎉
+Projects requiring Ruby to build their documentation are officially supported on Read the Docs 🎉

 ## Demo project using Jekyll

-As an example of a project using Ruby, [here you have a demo of the default Jekyll blog](https://test-builds.readthedocs.io/en/jekyll/) built and hosted on Read the Docs.
+As an example of a project using Ruby, [see a demo of the default Jekyll blog](https://test-builds.readthedocs.io/en/jekyll/) built and hosted on Read the Docs.
-The following code is the `readthedocs.yaml` configuration file used to build it:
+The following code is the `.readthedocs.yaml` configuration file used to build it:

 ```yaml